 Stephanie Cook handles a wide variety of litigation matters including probate and trust litigation, fiduciary litigation, and contested guardianship cases.
-She was named a Thomas Reuters Super Lawyers Rising Star in 2015, 2016 and 2017 and a Florida Super Lawyer in 2019 and 2020, by a selection process that rates attorneys based upon a comprehensive three-part review process and is limited to no more than five percent of Florida’s attorneys.
-She was also named as an “Up and Comer” in Florida Trend Magazine’s Legal Elite for 2016 and 2017.
+She was named a Thomson Reuters Super Lawyers Rising Star in 2015, 2016 and 2017 and a Florida Super Lawyer in 2019 and 2020, by a selection process that rates attorneys based upon a comprehensive three-part review process and is limited to no more than five percent of Florida’s attorneys.
+She was also nominated for Florida Trend Magazine’s Legal Elite in 2017 and 2019.

 Earning her Juris Doctor degree from Barry University School of Law in 2007, Stephanie was Valedictorian of her law class.
 She also participated in Moot Court and was a Note and Comment Editor for Barry University School of Law’s Law Review.
 A top Moot Court competitor, she argued amicus briefs before the U.S. Court of Appeals for the Armed Forces in U.S. v Long, 64 M.J.
 57, September 2006.
 She was Barry Law School Law Student of the Year in 2007 and earned numerous Book Awards for achieving the highest grade in her class.